ThriveOnz360

 Best for: Ongoing work 6+ months, predictable 20–40 hrs/month

-Protection: Predictable income, client pays before work begins.
-IR35 note: retainers 6+ months risk mutuality — add intentional project breaks and reinforce no-mutuality clause.
+IR35 note: Retainers 6+ months risk mutuality — add deliberate project breaks and reinforce no-mutuality clause.

 Late Payment Clause — UK Law Gives You 8% Interest Automatically

-Under the Late Payment of Commercial Debts Act 1998, you are entitled to statutory interest at 8% above base rate — without even needing a contract clause.
-But including it explicitly means clients see it coming and pay faster.
-The £70 debt recovery fee applies to invoices under £1,000; larger invoices attract higher recovery charges under the Act.
+Under the Late Payment of Commercial Debts Act 1998, you are entitled to statutory interest at 8% above base rate without even needing a contract clause — but including it means clients see it coming and pay faster.
+The £70 debt recovery fee applies to invoices under £1,000; larger invoices attract higher recovery charges.

 Scope Protection: The Change Request System